 The U.S. Supreme Court ruled that a similar vote on whether to host prayer at school events violated the Establishment Clause in the case Santa Fe Independent School District v.
 Doe.

-Judge Cameron McGowan Currie will preside over the case.
+Judge Cameron McGowan Currie presides over the case.